Kellenkern/Site_SaudeAlimentar/README.md

 <h3>What is it?</h3>
 <p>This is a intermediare site, using HTML and CSS development.</p>
 <br>
-<p>This site was built during Alura's programming classes, name of the course is "introduction to programming"
+<p>This site was built during Alura's programming classes, the name of the course is "introduction to programming" and the
-module "creating your first web pages"</p>
+module was "creating your first web pages"</p>
 <br><br>
 <p>Xoxo,</p>
 <p>Kéllen Kern</p>